 The name of the station and its distinctive ID number are shown on the page header along with the flag of the country the station is located at and its status (green=online / red=offline).

 There is, also, a MiniMap of the area around the station.
-The area covered by the station as well as all the recent positions that have been recorded by it are displayed simultaneously on it (click on the adjacent "Coverage" and "Positions" tabs to exclusively display the respective information on the MiniMap).
-You can also click on the "Current Reception" option and view, directly on the Live Map, which vessels' positions are currently being received by the subject station.
+The area covered by the station as well as all the recent positions that have been recorded by it are displayed simultaneously on it (click on the adjacent Coverage and Positions tabs to exclusively display the respective information on the MiniMap).
+You can also click on the Vessels in Range option and view, directly on the Live Map, which vessels' positions are currently being received by the subject station.

 - the subject station's performance during the past months